Search for low-mass electron-recoil dark matter using a single-charge sensitive SuperCDMS-HVeV Detector: Introduction

 \section{Introduction}

-Searches for sub-GeV dark matter (DM) have attracted increasing attention recently as the parameter space of DM above the GeV scale has been strongly constrained by the most sensitive direct detection experiments~\cite{akerib2020lux, aprile2017xenon1t}.
-In the sub-GeV energy regime, DM candidates include particles produced non-thermally in the early universe such as MeV-scale DM fermions ($\chi$), as well as keV-scale bosons such as dark photons (DPs) and axion-like particles (ALPs)~\cite{battaglieri2017cosmicvisionsnewideas}.
-Cryogenic crystal detectors play a world-leading role in probing this mass range.
+Searches for sub-GeV dark matter (DM) have attracted increasing attention recently as the parameter space of DM above the GeV scale has been strongly constrained by the most sensitive direct detection experiments~\cite{LZ:2024zvo, XENON:2023cxc, DarkSide-50:2022qzh}.
+In the sub-GeV energy regime, DM candidates include particles produced nonthermally in the early Universe such as MeV-scale DM fermions ($\chi$), as well as keV-scale bosons such as dark photons (DPs) and axionlike particles (ALPs)~\cite{battaglieri2017cosmicvisionsnewideas, EDELWEISS:2013, EDELWEISS:2018}.
+Cryogenic crystal detectors play an important role in probing this mass range~\cite{supercdmscollaboration2024lightdarkmatterconstraints, arnaud2020first}.
 SuperCDMS high-voltage eV-resolution (HVeV) crystal bolometers, optimized for $\mathcal{O}(10)\,\mathrm{eV}$ electron recoil energy thresholds and $\mathcal{O}(1)\,\mathrm{eV}$ energy resolution, provide sensitivity to these DM candidates through electron scattering or absorption processes~\cite{Ren_2021}.